 - The child stops being eligible for coverage under the Plan as a child.

 When is COBRA coverage available?

-For the other qualifying events (divorce or a child losing eligibility), a COBRA election will be available to you only if you notify and provide the appropriate forms to Benefits Administration within 60 days after the later of (1) the date of the qualifying event or (2) the date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the qualifying event.
-In providing this notice, you must notify the correct Benefits Administration entity based on your status and follow the procedures outlined in the next section.
-If these procedures are not followed or if the wrong entity is notified during the 60-day notice period, THEN ALL QUALIFIED BENEFICIARIES WILL LOSE THEIR RIGHT TO ELECT COBRA.
+For the other qualifying events (divorce of the employee resulting in the spouse or a child losing eligibility for coverage), a COBRA election will be available to you only if you notify and provide the appropriate forms to the ExxonMobil Benefits Service Center or ExxonMobil COBRA Administration within 60 days after the later of (1) the date of the qualifying event or (2) the date on which the qualified beneficiary loses (or would lose) coverage under the terms of the Plan as a result of the qualifying event.
+Current employees may give notice of qualifying events by logging onto ExxonMobil Benefits located on the Employee Connect intranet site.
+(Effective February 1, 2022, the internal EDA site has retired, so all changes and notices of qualifying events from current or former employees should be made through the ExxonMobil Benefits Service Center, where forms are also available.)

 Election of COBRA

 Each qualified beneficiary will have an independent right to elect COBRA.
 Covered employees and spouses (if the spouse is a qualified beneficiary) may elect COBRA on behalf of all qualified beneficiaries, and parents may elect COBRA on behalf of their children.
 Any qualified beneficiary for whom COBRA is not elected within the 60-day election period specified in the Plan’s COBRA election notice WILL LOSE HIS OR HER RIGHT TO ELECT COBRA.

 COBRA coverage is a temporary continuation of Plan coverage that lasts between 18-36 months depending on the qualifying event.

 You, your spouse and covered dependents may qualify for up to 18 months of continuation coverage, if you qualify due to one of the following qualifying events: